ga-dc/wdi5/w12/d05_life_after_wdi/readme.md

 ## Learning Objectives

-* Understand and explain how to be a great developer
+* List techniques to grow as a developer

 ## Outline